 - Once it is removed, the window should resemble the one pictured above.

 8. Final Steps:

 - Select “OK” to save your changes and return to the main VirtualBox application.
 Click “Start” again and the FreeBSD virtual machine should now boot in its configured form.
 You now have FreeBSD installed on your machine!

 - VirtualBox comes with virtual graphics/audio drivers that FreeBSD may have trouble identifying.
-To fix problems that may arise later on as a result, log in and enter these lines of code (code explanation on the right):
+To fix problems that may arise later on as a result, log in and enter these lines at the prompt (ignoring the “$”):